Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Simulations

 \subsection{Acoustic inverse problem}

-For the acoustic inverse problem, the simulated thermoacoustic ultrasound data were linearly interpolated to a coarser temporal discretization described in Table \ref{tab:discretisations_acoustic} and the initial pressure distributions were estimated using \eqref{eq:acoustic_posterior_mean}-\eqref{eq:acoustic_posterior_cov}.
+For the acoustic inverse problem, the simulated thermoacoustic ultrasound data was linearly interpolated to a coarser temporal discretisation described in Table \ref{tab:discretisations_acoustic} and the initial pressure distributions were estimated using \eqref{eq:acoustic_posterior_mean}-\eqref{eq:acoustic_posterior_cov} in a circular 5 mm radius domain corresponding to $\Omega_\mathrm{el}$.
 The initial pressure distributions were estimated for all incident electric fields $E_\mathrm{inc}$ and angular sensor coverages $\alpha = 90^\circ, 180^\circ$, and $360^\circ$.
-If the initial pressure included negative values, they were set to zero.
+If the initial pressure included negative values, those were set to zero.